-When comparing Play Framework vs Spring MVC, the Slant community recommends Play Framework for most people.
+When comparing Play Framework vs Spring MVC, the Slant community recommends Spring MVC for most people.
 In the question“What are the best backend web frameworks?”
-Play Framework is ranked 7th while Spring MVC is ranked 8th.
+Spring MVC is ranked 7th while Play Framework is ranked 9th.
+The most important reason people chose Spring MVC is:

 Ranked in these QuestionsQuestion Ranking

 It's like Java, but more Haskell-y.

 Pro Good documentation and a great community

 Play has quite a large community which provides numerous tutorials and videos related to developing with Play.

 The Play official documentation covers many things, such as the framework itself but also specific stuff such as Akka, SBT and Netty.

 There are also many big companies that base their main sites around Play, one of them is LinkedIn which provides third-party documentation on a regular basis.